Keith Richards ‘Got Rid Of’ Donald Trump 30 Years Ago, Says It’s Time For America To Get Rid Of Him Again

 Richards is not a fan.

-He recalled the story of how, one day back in 1989, Trump was involved with a Rolling Stones tour date in Atlantic City (where Trump owned some high-dollar properties).
+He recalled the story of how, one day back in 1989, Trump was involved with a Rolling Stones tour date in Atlantic City, where Trump owned some high-dollar properties.
 When the band arrived, they found Trump’s name “in huge letters” and the Rolling Stones’ name in smaller letters.
 And this was even after the band had made it clear to concert promoter Michael Cohl that they wanted nothing to do with Trump.

 So Richards grabbed a knife in order to drive home his point.